ADHD Specialized Therapy

 As a woman diagnosed with ADHD I sympathize with some of the struggles that come with having an ADHD brain.
 Through my own work in counselling, experimenting with different medication, and learning different lifestyle practices I have come to realize that as much as having ADHD can be frustrating, it can also be pretty hilarious, and it can be an incredible asset to helping me live the most authentic life possible.

-If you are interested in getting to know yourself better, or want a chance to understand the strengths that are a part of the ADHD brain please feel free to contact me for a free consultation or to join the monthly ADHD group I host online (a place to share stories, coping mechanisms, and successes with other ADHDers).
+If you are interested in getting to know yourself better, want to learn different coping mechanisms, or want a chance to understand the strengths that are a part of the ADHD brain please feel free to contact me for a free consultation.